Defeat China with freedom of technology - ExBulletin

 It is also important for the future of Montana as our technological economy has begun to take off.
 According to Montana Business Quarterly, Montana’s technology sector grew seven times faster than any other sector last year.
 According to another analysis, the median wages of technicians in Montana are 65% higher than the median wages of all other professions.
 Montana is adding tech jobs faster than most other states, and that trend is expected to accelerate.
 Technology investment is being made in Montana and will have a positive impact on the state as a whole.
 However, it can only continue if the United States remains competitive and has dominant technological capabilities.

 And in order to maintain its superiority, policy makers must accept what led us here in the first place.
-The United States is a major technology nation today because it has defended innovation and entrepreneurship more than anywhere else in the world.
+Today, the United States is a major technology nation because we have defended innovation and entrepreneurship more than anywhere else in the world.
 We must continue to provide innovators with the space they need, without undue regulation.

 The dynamic market for ideas that exist in the United States is our trump card.
 It can and will defeat China’s central planning approach.
 But only if you allow it to function freely.

-Kenneth Bogner is a Marine Veteran and Republican State Senator from Miles City.
+Kenneth Bogner is a Marine veteran and Republican senator from Miles City.

 Sources